sayali41/CODSOFT/README.md

   - User-defined password length
 - **Enhancements**: UI with hover effects, real-time strength analysis
 - **How It Works**: Users enter a password length, and the app generates a secure password while showing its strength.

+## Task 4: Rock Paper Scissors Game (With Animations)
+- **Tech Used**: Python, Tkinter, Random Library
+- **Features**:
+  - Play against the computer
+  - Score tracking (User vs Computer)
+  - Animated buttons and fading results
+  - Beautiful UI with hover effects
+- **How It Works**: Click a choice (Rock, Paper, Scissors), and the game determines the winner with smooth animations.